open-socialism/open-socialism-site/societal-metrics/metrics/flexibility.md

 ## Experimentation

 To what degree can society experiment.
-Experimentation can lead to short term loss but results in a greater long term gain.
+Experimentation leads to more knowledge and creates more diverse options to adapt as necessary.